danielkanangila/sp-challenge-fe/README.md

 The rest of components are located in the `src/components` movies.

-I use the React ContextAPI to manage the application's global state.
+I used the React ContextAPI to manage the application's global state.
 The ContextAPI implementation files are located in `src/context` directory.

 The OMDB API calls are handling by the custom React Hooks and helper functions located in `src/api` and `src/hooks` directories.